Refound is a new management philosophy based on an idea whose time has come:

 Personal and professional growth are one thing, not two.

-Like you, I struggled for many years trying to bridge the gap between my personal and professional self.
+Like you, each of us struggled for many years trying to bridge the gap between our personal and professional selves.
 How could I make a great living in the world while feeling like I was moving closer to my authentic self at the same time?

 In 2015, out of desperation, I had an epiphany.